Bassie & Adriaan: 1987–1996: Later series

-In 1987, their first self-produced series, Het geheim van de schatkaart was released.
-It quickly became the most appreciated television programme of the Netherlands with an average of 7.7 out of 10.
-Its premiere on 9 January 1987 received a 7.6 and amassed to an audience share of 11%, outscoring other popular television programmes for adults.
-As a result of the success, the brothers received a contract to produce two more series.
+In 1987, the first season of their self-produced series was released: Het geheim van de schatkaart (The secret of the treasure map).
+It quickly became the most appreciated television program in the Netherlands, with an average of 7.7 out of 10.
+Its premiere on January 9, 1987 received a 7.6 and amassed an audience share of 11%, outscoring other popular television programs for adults.
+As a result of the success, the brothers received a contract to produce two more seasons, and went on to produce a total of five seasons.

+All of the seasons in the self-produced series feature the Baron as the primary antagonist.
+In the first three seasons, his accomplices are Vlugge Japie (Quick Japie) and B2.

+In the first episode of the fourth season, the three crooks are released from prison.
+B2 apparently did not hear that they're free and remains in his cell (which the Baron decides is fine).
+Vlugge Japie, sick of the Baron's obsession with Bassie and Adriaan, decides to abandon him.

+The Baron searches for a new hideout, and decides to steal a yacht.
+On the yacht he makes a phone call, which is a key moment, as it is the first time the Baron reveals his last name.
+Up until then, he was known only as the Baron.
+He hires two new criminals: the explosives expert Handige Harry (Handy Harry) and a spy known only by the code name B100.
+These two are the Baron's sidekicks in the final two seasons of the self-produced series.

 1997–2003: Farewell tour and Aad van Toor's illness

 In October 2002 Bassie & Adriaan announced their farewell tour.
-The final show, planned for January 4, 2004, was to include a guest appearance by the three crooks, however the tour prematurely ended on July 31, 2003 as Aad van Toor was diagnosed with cancer.
+The final show, planned for January 4, 2004, was to include a guest appearance by the three crooks.
+However, the tour ended prematurely on July 31, 2003, as Aad van Toor was diagnosed with cancer.
 At the end of the last show, when his relatives brought him flowers, he burst into tears.
 "You want more?" he asked as usual.
 "Well so do I, but unfortunately I'm sick.
 I have to go to hospital".

 2003–present: Film appearance and revived success

-In 2003, the Dutch branch of Nickelodeon bought the rights to show several seasons of Bassie & Adriaan series on their channel.
-These reruns proved a success as it quickly became the channels most watched programme at the time, collecting almost half a million viewers per episode.
+In 2003, the Dutch branch of Nickelodeon bought the rights to show several seasons of Bassie & Adriaan on their channel.
+These reruns proved a success as it quickly became the channels most watched program at the time, collecting almost half a million viewers per episode.
 Aad van Toor hosted a special 24-hour marathon of episodes for the channel on New Year's Day 2004.

 In September 2014, the show's theme song "Hallo Vriendjes" became a viral internet sensation when Dutch teens and students challenged their international friends to sing along to the lyrics.

-In 2015, the Van Toor brothers played Bassie and Adriaan in the picture Koen en Keet en de speurtocht naar Bassie & Adriaan.
+In 2015, the Van Toor brothers played Bassie and Adriaan in the film Keet&Koen en de speurtocht naar Bassie & Adriaan.